 You don’t need the title “writer” to use writing skills at work.
 You might be a marketer drafting copy that will entice an audience to join your virtual event or a UX designer trying to nail the best home page text to get people to click the “learn more” button.
-Maybe you’re a lawyer communicating with a client over email or an investment banker sharing a status update with your manager.
+Maybe you’re an investment banker sharing a status update with your manager or a lawyer communicating with a client over email.

 Writing skills are needed in all workplaces, especially hybrid and remote ones.

-According to the National Association of Colleges and Employees, written communication skills are a top skill employers look for on student resumes right now, with 73.3% of employers searching for these skills — compared to 58.8% of employers looking for verbal communication skills.
+According to the National Association of Colleges and Employers, written communication skills are a top skill employers look for on student resumes right now.

 “We’re seeing that written communication is even more critical than it once was,” Bryana Holcomb, business and success coach, says.
 “Some of the most important writing skills that every employee should have include grammar, clarity, appropriate tone, and the ability to be concise when needed.
 One of my favorite memes on social media is the one that says, ‘This meeting could have been an email.’
 The caveat to that is in order to skip out on those ‘pointless meetings,’ we have to be able to express our needs, deliverables, roles, etc. clearly and effectively through email.”